Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT

 \section{Conclusion}

 In this work, we addressed sparse-view head \ac{CBCT} image reconstruction with motion compensation.
 While prior research has made substantial progress in either sparse-view reconstruction or motion correction independently, our approach is the first to combine these two aspects within a single framework in the context of head \ac{CBCT}, building upon our previous work on \ac{MC} sparse-view 4DCT.
 By integrating a diffusion-based prior in a blind fashion, we enable robust reconstruction across arbitrary geometries and rigid motion patterns, while preserving fine anatomical details even under severely sparse acquisition conditions.
-Our proposed framework opens a promising path toward safer, lower-dose, and artifact-resistant \ac{CBCT} imaging for the head, with strong potential for routine clinical practice.
+Our proposed framework opens a promising path toward safer, lower-dose, and artifact-resistant \ac{CBCT} imaging for the head, which can potentially be implemented in routine clinical practice.

 \AtNextBibliography{ }